Ferdowsi: Works

 Ferdowsi's Shahnameh is the most popular and influential national epic in Iran and other Persian-speaking countries.
 The Shahnameh is the only surviving work by Ferdowsi regarded as indisputably genuine.

 He may have written poems earlier in his life but they no longer exist.
 A narrative poem, Yūsof o Zolaykā (Joseph and Zuleika), was once attributed to him, but scholarly consensus now rejects the idea it is his.

 There has also been speculation about the satire Ferdowsi allegedly wrote about Mahmud of Ghazni after the sultan failed to reward him sufficiently.
 Nezami Aruzi, Ferdowsi's early biographer, claimed that all but six lines had been destroyed by a well-wisher who had paid Ferdowsi a thousand dirhams for the poem.
 Introductions to some manuscripts of the Shahnameh include verses purporting to be the satire.
 Some scholars have viewed them as fabricated; others are more inclined to believe in their authenticity.

+The beginning of Ferdowsi’s composition of the Shahnameh, based on the Shahnameh of Abu Mansur, is usually placed at around the age of thirty; however, judging from Ferdowsi’s poetic ability, it can be inferred that he also composed poetry in his youth, and may even have begun versifying parts of the Shahnameh at that time, drawing on older tales preserved in oral tradition among the people.
+This hypothesis may help explain the numerous divergences among the manuscript recensions of the Shahnameh, insofar as earlier versions of such scattered narratives may have served as exemplars for copyists.
+In addition to rational considerations, legendary accounts likewise suggest that Ferdowsi composed certain stories separately, that copies of these circulated, and that they were transmitted from hand to hand.
+Ferdowsi’s own remarks in the concluding portion of the Shahnameh also point to this.
+Among the stories thought to have been composed during his youth are the narratives of the “first few reigns” in the Shahnameh, as well as Bijan and Manijeh, Rostam and Esfandiyar, Rostam and Sohrab, the tale of Akwan Div, and the story of Siyavash.